Is Limescale Harmful? (Plus How to Get Rid of It!)

 DIY Scale Remover

 If you’re looking for a DIY approach to removing limescale, all you’ll need is lemon juice or vinegar!
 Before attempting any DIY method, however, you should check to see if lemon juice or vinegar will damage whatever you’re cleaning.
+If you’re unsure, do a small patch test on the fixture on a section where you won’t notice it.

 If you can remove the fixture with scale on it, simply soak it in a mixture of half lemon juice or vinegar, half water, for at least an hour, preferably overnight.
 Give it a good rinse to remove any residue and reinstall it.